OlgierdL/iinf/README.md

 ## Features:

-This is a tool for assesing the correctness of in-silico models of molecular structures containing an RNA molecule and a number of protein chains by INF value.
-It is based on RNA Tools and HBPlus.
+A tool that allows users to assess the interface accuracy of in-silico 3D models of RNAPs using INF-based score (Interaction Network Fidelity].
+It uses the following packages rna-tools and HBPlus.
 To do that, it executes the following steps:
- * Prepare the model file for usage,
+ * Preprocess the model(s) to ensure consistency with the reference structure (target),
- * Analyze both target and model files, rename and renumber chains if necessary (using rna-tools),
+ * Analyze both target and model(s), rename and renumber chains if necessary (using the rna-tools),
- * Run HBPlus on both files to find hydrogen bonds,
+ * Run HBPlus on all PDB files considered to identify hydrogen bonds,
- * Compare the found molecule pairs in target and model to asses similarity by calculating the INF value.
+ * Compare hydrogen bonds found in the model within the context of the reference structure to compute model-target interface similarity.

 ## Output:

-The tool allows users to compute the INF value between two or more .pdb files.
+The tool allows users to compute the INF (Interaction Network Fidelity) score between two or more PDB files.

-The INF value is the measure of similarity between two molecules.
+The INF score (a range between 0.0 and 1.0 - the higher value the better) is the measure of similarity between two molecule interfaces considered.
 This is given by the formula:

 $$